-Constraints addressed Constraints Treatments Technical No housing and facilities for para-ecologists, no infrastructure for data entry and storage, or for storage of equipment Establishment of a research camp as the base for all monitoring activities; Establishment of a database for storage of survey data.
+Constraints Treatments Technical No housing and facilities for para-ecologists, no infrastructure for data entry and storage, or for storage of equipment Establishment of a research camp as the base for all monitoring activities; Establishment of a database for storage of survey data.
 Keeping of a copy by the scientific coordinator who is able to distribute the data to researchers.
 Workload Due to various reasons, surveys were occasionally cancelled.
 Data quality of monitoring programs suffers if surveys are not conducted at regular intervals.
 To avoid the cancellation of surveys, two persons were trained in the same survey techniques, so that a replacement is available.
 Nevertheless, occasional cancellations could not be avoided.
 Social / cultural / religious Language barrier.
 Employment of a French teacher.

-Stakeholders / target groups Approach costs met by: International (German Ministry of Education and Research, BMBF) Total Annual budget for SLM component: US\$ 10,000-100,000
+Stakeholders / target groups Approach costs met by: International (German Ministry of 100 Education and Research, BMBF))% planners Land users, politicians / individual decision makers Total100Annual budget for SLM component:US\$ 10,000-100,000)%